 Queues

-A queue is a collection of data items following a First In, First Out or FIFO paradigm (Goodrich et al., 2013).
+A queue is a collection of data items following a First In, First Out (FIFO) paradigm (Goodrich et al., 2013).
 An example of a queue is the departure queue of flights taking off from a particular runway at an airport.
-An aircraft which is ready to depart enters the queue.
-Aircrafts in the queue wait for their turn.
-The aircraft at the front of the queue takes off on receiving permission from the air traffic control.
+An airplane that is ready to depart enters the queue.
+Aircraft in the queue wait for their turn.
+The airplane at the front of the queue takes off on receiving permission from the air traffic control.

-Departure Queue of Aircrafts at a Runway
+Departure Queue of Aircraft at a Runway